openvswitch/ovs/INSTALL.DPDK.md

 5. Start vswitchd:

-   DPDK configuration arguments can be passed to vswitchd via `--dpdk` argument.
-This needs to be first argument passed to vswitchd process. dpdk arg -c is ignored by ovs-dpdk, but it is a required parameter for dpdk initialization.
+   DPDK configuration arguments can be passed to vswitchd via Open_vSwitch other_config column.
+The recognized configuration options are listed.
+   Defaults will be provided for all values not explicitly set.

+   * dpdk-init
+   Specifies whether OVS should initialize and support DPDK ports.
+This is a boolean, and defaults to false.

+   * dpdk-lcore-mask
+   Specifies the CPU cores on which dpdk lcore threads should be spawned.
+   The DPDK lcore threads are used for DPDK library tasks, such as library internal message processing, logging, etc. Value should be in the form of a hex string (so '0x123') similar to the 'taskset' mask input.
+   If not specified, the value will be determined by choosing the lowest CPU core from initial cpu affinity list.
+Otherwise, the value will be passed directly to the DPDK library.
+   For performance reasons, it is best to set this to a single core on the system, rather than allow lcore threads to float.

+   * dpdk-alloc-mem
+   This sets the total memory to preallocate from hugepages regardless of processor socket.
+It is recommended to use dpdk-socket-mem instead.

+   * dpdk-socket-mem
+   Comma separated list of memory to pre-allocate from hugepages on specific sockets.

+   * dpdk-hugepage-dir
+   Directory where hugetlbfs is mounted

+   * cuse-dev-name
+   Option to set the vhost_cuse character device name.

+   * vhost-sock-dir
+   Option to set the path to the vhost_user unix socket files.

+   NOTE: Changing any of these options requires restarting the ovs-vswitchd application.

+   Open vSwitch can be started as normal.
+DPDK will be initialized as long as the dpdk-init option has been set to 'true'.

    ```
    export DB_SOCK=/usr/local/var/run/openvswitch/db.sock
+   ovs-vsctl --no-wait set Open_vSwitch . other_config:dpdk-init=true
-   ovs-vswitchd --dpdk -c 0x1 -n 4 -- unix:$DB_SOCK --pidfile --detach
+   ovs-vswitchd unix:$DB_SOCK --pidfile --detach
    ```

    If allocated more than one GB hugepage (as for IVSHMEM), set amount and use NUMA node 0 memory:

    ```
-   ovs-vswitchd --dpdk -c 0x1 -n 4 --socket-mem 1024,0 \
+   ovs-vsctl --no-wait set Open_vSwitch . other_config:dpdk-socket-mem="1024,0"
-   -- unix:$DB_SOCK --pidfile --detach
+   ovs-vswitchd unix:$DB_SOCK --pidfile --detach
    ```

 6. Add bridge & ports